nikomatsakis/gnome-class/README.md

    the user put inside the `gobject_gen!` invocation using a [syn][syn]-based parser.
 The parser generates an Abstract Syntax Tree (**AST**), which closely matches the structure of the user's code.
-At the end of this process, the AST will be fully parsed, but it may not be semantically valid.
+At the end of this process, the code will be fully parsed into an AST (or it will have failed with a syntax error), but the AST may not be semantically valid.
 The AST is defined in [`src/ast.rs`](src/ast.rs).

 2. **High-level Internal Representation.**  We turn the AST into a High-level Internal Representation (**HIR**), which matches GObject concepts more closely.
 This is also where we ensure that the user's code is semantically valid.
-For example, we check that there is not more than one `InstancePrivate` structure for each class, or that the same signal is not being declared twice.
+For example, we check that there is not more than one `InstancePrivate` structure for each class, or that the same signal name is not being declared twice.
 The HIR is defined in [`src/hir`](src/hir).

 3. **Code generation.** We generate code based on the HIR.
 For each